Mac

 You can block access to the System Settings application entirely to prevent general changes to DNS.
 Use our advice for blocking applications on Mac for our recommendations.

-Block the Settings URL in your Browser
+Block the Settings Page in your Browser

 Using some of our recommendations in our dedicated guide for blocking URL keywords .